codebybrett/rebol-source-scripting/201512-file-headers/README.md

 Perhaps a simple solution to this would be for the copyright owner to be listed first on one line then on a second line the contributor which in addition to the github username can include a comment that identifies the contribution in some way or links to further information.
-* See the [Credits file](https://github.com/codebybrett/temporary.201512-file-headers/blob/master/CREDITS.md) for an example.
+* A temporary wiki based [Credits file](https://github.com/codebybrett/temporary.201512-file-headers/wiki/Draft-CREDITS) has been set up for an example.
 Note in the example that @earl appears twice.

 Remove copyright notices for Rebol Technologies from the following files because it appears that Atronix Engineering originally created the file: